MatrixAINetwork/MatrixAIPoC_PY/CONTRIBUTING.md

 First let's get setup to do the work

 1. Login to your GitHub account.
 If you don't yet have an account then [join GitHub](https://github.com/join).
-I recommend that you do the [GitHub Hello World tutorial](https://guides.github.com/activities/hello-world/) before you continue.
 1. Download [GitHub Desktop app](https://desktop.github.com/).
     + Alternatively if you are comfortable using Git on the command line you can do so (here's [first-contributions](https://github.com/Syknapse/first-contributions), a similar project that can serve as a guide for the commands needed).
 OR
     + If you use [VS Code](https://code.visualstudio.com/ "Visual Studio Code website") it comes with integrated Git and allows you to do what we need straight from the editor.